Win/Loss Intelligence Agent

 Tested.
 Measured.
 Documented.

-Every metric is ITP-measured.
-The Win/Loss Intelligence Agent reconstructs deal timelines and performs 6-factor causal analysis on every closed deal — Opus 4.6 for deep reasoning, Sonnet 4.6 for research and formatting at $0.30-$0.60/deal.
+Every metric is Independent Test Protocol (ITP)-measured.
+The Win/Loss Intelligence Agent reconstructs deal timelines and performs 6-factor causal analysis on every closed deal — the primary reasoning model for deep reasoning, the analysis model for research and formatting at $0.30-$0.60/deal.

 Workflow Nodes